The Definition of Lens Chief Ray Angle and the dreaded CRA mismatch

 To accurately compare the chief ray of a lens and the chief ray of a sensor, you must consider the CRA across the usable area of the image.

-The Take-Away: We suggest always Matching the Lens Chief Ray Angle As Closely to the sensor as possible
+Otherwise Match the Lens Chief Ray Angle As Closely to the sensor as possible

 Incorrect CRA matching can result in radial red to green color shading from the center of an image to the corner.